amjadabdul/FSND-Trivia_API/backend/README.md

   "total_questions": 3
 }
 ```
-POST /questions:
+POST '/questions'
--Creates a new question using the submitted question, answer, category, and difficulty.
+- Creates a new question using the submitted question, answer, category, and difficulty.
 Returns the ide of the created book, success value, total books, and question list.
 ```
 {
   "created": 32,